vernemq/vmq-docs/configuration/advanced_options.md

 ## Max Drain Time

-Due to the eventual consistent nature of the subscriber store it is possible that during queue migration messages still arrive on the old cluster node.
-This parameter enables to compensate this by keeping the queue around for some time \(in seconds\) after it was migrated to the other cluster node.
+Due to the eventually consistent nature of the subscriber store it is possible that during queue migration messages still arrive on the old cluster node.
+This parameter enables compensation for that fact by keeping the queue around for some configured time \(in seconds\) after it was migrated to the other cluster node.

 ```text
 max_drain_time = 20